 - a.
 The hearing shall be closed. - b.
 A verbatim record of the hearing or hearings will be taken and a copy made available to the faculty member on request and without cost. - c.
 The burden of proof that adequate cause exists rests with the President and shall be satisfied only by clear and convincing evidence in the record, as established at the hearing, considered as a whole. - d.
 The faculty member may choose an academic advisor and/or counsel to be present during the proceedings. - e.
 The faculty member will be afforded an opportunity to obtain necessary witnesses and documentary or other evidence.
 The President will cooperate with the Regional Campuses Grievance Committee in securing witnesses and making available documentary and other evidence. - f.
 The Regional Campuses Grievance Committee may grant adjournments to enable either party to investigate evidence to which a valid claim of surprise is made. - g.
 The faculty member and advisor or counsel and the President or representative will have the right to confront and cross-examine all witnesses.
-Where the witnesses cannot or will not appear but the board determines that the interests of justice require admission of their statements, the Regional Campuses Grievance Committee will identify the witnesses, disclose statements, and, if possible, provide for interrogatories.
+Where the witnesses cannot or will not appear but the board determines that the interests of justice require admission of their sworn statements, the Regional Campuses Grievance Committee may allow a party to submit an affidavit signed by the witness.